hasnatbabur/limit-order-exchange-test-virgosoft/.kilocode/rules/memory-bank/context.md

 - Designing efficient database queries for the order book

 ## Timeline Considerations
 The project has a tight deadline of January 1, 2026 1:12 AM (GMT+4).
-With comprehensive planning now complete, implementation can proceed efficiently following the structured approach outlined in the documentation.
+With feature-based planning now complete, implementation can proceed efficiently following the structured approach that ensures proper feature dependencies.

 ## Documentation Status
 All core documentation is now complete and provides a solid foundation for implementation:
-- ✅ Implementation plan with 7 phases and 71 tasks
+- ✅ Feature-based implementation plan with 7 features and 117 tasks
+- ✅ Original implementation plan with 7 phases for reference
 - ✅ Feature-based architecture guide
 - ✅ Database schema with security considerations
 - ✅ API design with real-time specifications